aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 These extra elements would have been accessible by pressing buttons - so that users not interested in those experiences did not have to see them.

-#### Communications
+#### 4. Communications

 Of greatest impact, caused by the Covid restrictions in force throughout the country, was the geographical spread of the team members.
-Communicatios were good, but having everybody available at the same time did prove somewhat harder.
+Communications were good, but having everybody available at the same time did prove somewhat harder.
 In the previous pre-Covid year, Nathan had been part of the same unit.
 Then communications were greatly enhanced and easier - you would see team members almost daily, could discuss elements of the projects in beaks between lectures, and when it came to sprints and brainstorming, we would book rooms within the university so we had a focal point where we could all meet and work together.
 Arguably this made the whole process easier.

 In lieu of this we had to exploit as fully as possible the online alternatives.
-The group made most use of Microsoft Teams, as this was povided by the university and made an easy to use central meeting place.
+The group made most use of Microsoft Teams, as this was provided by the university and made an easy to use central meeting place.
 However as the Teams environment was available to view for anyone on the unit, we did not use that for sending files.
 Here email was the priority, with the files also being stored on the Github.
 As previously discussed we had an Admin and Ideas branches on the repo for these purposes.
 Email was preferable as it was direct and wouldn't involve each team member needing to git pull.

 Where documents needed joint access, as previously mentioned, Google Sheets and Docs were used, with the final versions being stored on the repo.

 For more immediate interaction, the team initially used Discord as a means for communication.
 It has the advantage of working on mobile platforms and informing the user that there was a message.
 It had also been popular with this years' cohort as a means of quickly disseminating information.
-Unfortunately this proved to be its downfall, as the daily quantity of notificatons prooved too much.
+Unfortunately this proved to be its downfall, as the daily quantity of notifications proved too much.
 This lead us to the final system employed, a facebook messenger group.
 Private and with more manageable notifications this proved to be more successful in getting fast and urgent communications across.

 **D1 Group working methods used (for instance did your team choose a  particular style of agile? what communication channels did you use?)**

 **D2 Discussion of team roles (specialisation is ok!).
 A summary of  individual contributions (note: this is for reference, your team will  all receive the same grade!).**
+#### 5 .Team Roles

+With a small team it was essential that the project was broken down into manageable sections, so a degree of specialisation was required.
+However, every member had input across the board, because by it's very nature, the project was somewhat holistic with every element feeding off and contributing to, other aspects.
+Broadly speaking however the roles within the teams were:

+- **Aaron: role**
+- **Fenner: role**
+- **Nathan: Project management**
+Nathan created the admin and ideas ranches to keep those elements separate from client facing branches.
+Part of this was an early adoption of a [meetings ](https://github.com/aaronsharma/SEGP/blob/admin/meetingsLog.txt) log.
+Management mainly consisted on keeping everybody informed of decisions and plans and attempting a schedule.
+He also took lead on research, algorithm design, writing and creating multi-media images/videos etc.
+- **Shiruo: role**

 **D3 Documentation of your sprints, including both high level overview,  timeline, and selected highlights that were critical points in the  project (remember to show the users stories implemented in each sprint).
 We expect a summary of meeting logs (including for instance apologies  for absence etc)**

+#### 6. Working Methods
+**D1 Group working methods used (for instance did your team choose a  particular style of agile? what communication channels did you use?)**

-#### Git Hub
+#### 7. Git Hub

 We evolved a mixture of fairly sophisticated and yet careful use of the git repo.